 While Mark loves to call them Sky Pesos, and many people hate on the quirks of SkyMiles, there are good redemptions to be found.
 With a slew of Delta credit cards from American Express, it’s also not hard to come across SkyMiles.
+Oddly, they do charge fees Europe to US, yet not US to Europe.
 Here’s when they do NOT charge carrier fees:

 - The partner airline doesn’t charge carrier fees

 - Travel on these partner airlines: Aerolineas Argentinas, Alaska Airlines, Garuda Indonesia, GOL, Kenya Airways, Korean Air, Saudia, Vietnam Airlines, and Virgin Australia